confluentinc/ksql/design-proposals/klip-23-primary-keys-for-tables.md

 ## What is in scope

 * A syntax only change, requiring tables to be defined with `PRIMARY KEY`, instead of `KEY`.
-* Only syntax for a single PRIMARY KEY.
+* Only syntax for a single column PRIMARY KEY.

 ## What is not in scope